 The Eastern Pacific Ocean Large Pelagics Supply Chain Roundtable (SR) was formed in 2015 from an expansion of the previous Central America Mahi SR.

 The Eastern Pacific Ocean large pelagics (EPOLP) fisheries are multi-species and include an array of highly migratory species such as tuna, billfishes, sharks, mahi-mahi, and jacks.
-These fisheries share both management and environmental challenges that make them a global conservation priority, such as wide-ranging distribution across diverse habitats, their roles as top-level predators, and the condition of their populations.
+These fisheries share both management and environmental challenges that make them a global conservation priority, including wide-ranging distribution across diverse habitats, their species’ roles as top-level predators, and the conditions of their populations.
 Another matter of importance for large pelagics fishing involves the incidental capture of endangered, threatened, or protected (ETP) species, as well as species of importance for other sectors and special interest (sharks and turtles).

 Supply Chain Roundtable Participants:

-Current Fisheries and/or FIPs Covered: The roundtable focuses on Eastern Pacific Ocean large pelagics.
+Current Fisheries and/or FIPs Covered: The SR focuses on Eastern Pacific Ocean large pelagics.

 The following FIPs are supported and monitored: